tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

     FROM event
         WHERE day < 1 or day > 31

-This implementation is dependent on the schema the data is stored in, in particular, the definition of event.day as a field holding integers.
+This implementation is dependent on the schema the data are stored in, in particular, the definition of event.day as a field holding integers.

 This implementation does not generalize, as for example, day in a numeric data type that supports numbers in addition to integers would return incorrect values (per the Test Specification, which requires day to be an integer), for values of day such as "8.5"

 Implementations should carefully consider the assumptions inherent in the environment on which Tests are being run.
 For example, the FilteredPush implementations in event_date_qc (Morris & Lowery 2024), sci_name_qc (Morris & Dou 2024), rec_occur_qc (Morris 2025), and geo_ref_qc (Morris, Lowery & Wieczorek 2024), expect that all data will be presented to the Test methods as strings.
 Therefore each Test implementation that deals with numeric values must convert the input strings to appropriate numeric types for evaluation, and can use the failure to convert the data type as a means to identify INTERNAL_PREREQUISITES_NOT_MET.

 ## 7 Presentation of Results

 BDQ Core is agnostic about the form and appearance of presentation of data quality reports, e.g., as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.

 ### 7.1 Data Quality Reports

 ### 7.1.1 Identifying Tests (normative)

-Reports SHOULD identify Tests to consumers of those reports using at least the rdfs:label for the Test class, e.g. "VALIDATION_COUNTRY_FOUND" for [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134).
+Reports SHOULD identify Tests to consumers of those reports using at least the rdfs:label for the Test class, e.g., "VALIDATION_COUNTRY_FOUND" for [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134).

-Reports MAY describe Tests to consumers of those reports using the rdfs:comment for the Test class, e.g. "Does the value of dwc:country occur in the bdq:sourceAuthority?" for [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134).
+Reports MAY describe Tests to consumers of those reports using the rdfs:comment for the Test class, e.g., "Does the value of dwc:country occur in the bdq:sourceAuthority?" for [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134).

 ### 7.1.2 InformationElements ActedUpon and Consulted in Results (normative)

 InformationElements may be bdqffdq:ActedUpon or bdqffdq:Consulted (the sub-types of bdqffdq:InformationElement).
 Presentations of data quality results MAY use ActedUpon and Consulted identification of Information Elements to identify to users which specific values assertions are being made about, and what values are being used to support those assertions.
 ActedUpon InformationElements are those for which a Validation Test is asserting compliance/non-compliance, or an Amendment Test that is proposing an improvement to the data.
 Consulted InformationElements are those which inform such decisions, but are not themselves the subject of the decision.
 For example, in the Test [AMENDMENT_EVENTDATE_FROM_VERBATIM](https://rs.tdwg.org/bdqcore/terms/6d0a0c10-5e4a-4759-b448-88932f399812), the InformationElement dwc:eventDate is ActedUpon, while the InformationElement dwc:verbatimEventDate is Consulted.
 Implementers may wish to clearly represent to consumers of data quality reports (particularly data quality reports in the form of spreadsheets), which terms are particular Tests are making assertions about.

 Presentations of data quality reports SHOULD NOT assert that Consulted Information Elements for a Validation are NOT_COMPLIANT with respect to that Validation.